-The main distinction between category 6a cable and category 6 is that the diameter.
+The main distinction between category 6a cable and category 6 is the diameter.
 Category 6a primarily has a lot of copper, therefore increasing its capability.
-Category 7, that isn’t wide offered nonetheless, is going to be even thicker, stuffed with a lot of copper to support even a lot of distance and speed.
-At some purpose, we’re progressing to run into physical problems using copper.
+Category 7, which isn’t wide offered nonetheless, is going to be even thicker, stuffed with a lot of copper to support even a lot of distance and speed.
+For some purpose, we’re progressing to run into physical problems using copper.

 Now, in comes fiber optic cable.
 Unless you’re within the industry, you most likely have to thank Google if you’ve heard of fiber.
 You most likely produce other things to thank Google for, however, that’s for one more blog.
 Fiber is formed from skinny strands of glass.
 Rather than sending a signal over copper, fiber sends bursts of light through the skinny glass strand.
 This totally different cable construction permits for fiber to possess abundant higher bandwidth and distance limitations compared to copper.

 Today, we tend to mainly use fiber for underground (outside plant) or backbone (riser) cable.
 One reason for this can cost.
 The price of fiber has invariably been more than copper.
 That’s still the case today; but, the distinction between the 2 is shrinking and has never been nearer than it’s these days.
 The price can still fall as more of it gets produced.
 At some point, the cost won’t be a factor.
 The opposite factor in however fiber is used is that the end devices.
 Today’s devices don’t directly support a fiber connection.
 Look at the rear of your computer and see if there’s a fiber port.
 Since the end devices don’t connect with fiber directly, a copper conversion should happen at some point.